- Dunstan Power

 - And – last but not least – what development budget is needed for the electronic product costs?

-At ByteSnap, we engage in projects from a wide variety of markets and a wide variety of technical complexities.
+At ByteSnap Design, we engage in projects across several markets and a wide variety of technical complexities.
 Every project is bespoke, so the cost question is not straightforward.
-However, here, we’ll try to give some pricing guidelines to explain what factors make up the price.

 In this article, we’ll be covering “typical” projects.
 In the world of bespoke design, there are always outliers that sit outside of the boundaries discussed, but for the sake of offering guidance, think of this as meaning 80% of the projects that we encounter.

-A development is broken into many phases.
+We break a development into multiple phases.
 We’ll outline these with their associated costs in an approximate order that these stages take place.

 Feasibility Study